 I wasn’t always a mom and wife.
 I actually started out like most of the kids of my generation…playing outside, fishing, camping, and riding my bike.
 The more time I spent outside, the more I learned about nature.
 One of my earliest memories of a “real encounter” with nature involved a garter snake and some tall grass in the backyard.
 Needless to say, I wasn’t just surprised by the snake…I was intrigued.
 It’s that natural curiosity that led me down the path to become a park naturalist.

-Plant & Animal Biology
+Plant and Animal Biology

 What I hadn’t learned in college, I quickly picked up as I prepared and presented nature programs for the public and school children.

-Understanding & Compassion
+Understanding and Compassion

 Being an educator isn’t just about teaching.
 It’s also about understanding.
 It’s important to instill a sense of compassion (for nature in this case) in the hearts and minds of your students.